 The app is free to join.
 If you want to unlock premium credit-building features, you can choose from several affordable subscription levels.

-Need help learning how to fix credit?
+Need help learning how to improve your credit?

 Having the right support on your credit-building journey makes a difference, and Kikoff is here for you.
 Our lines of credit, credit-builder loans, and other tools can help you build credit over time.

-We can also assist with debt negotiation, help you keep track of your spending, and offer valuable insights to help you manage your finances and work toward your goals.
-We don’t check your credit when you apply, and it only takes a few minutes to get started.
+We don't check your credit when you apply, and it only takes a few minutes to get started.
 Create your account with us today!

 .jpg)